CZ-NIC/knot/doc/operation.rst

 physical server failure.

 ..
 NOTE::
-   The online backup procedure stores all zone files in a single directory.
+   The online backup procedure stores all zone files in a single directory using their default file names.
 If the original directory layout was different, then the required directory structure must be created manually for offline restore and zone files must be placed individually to their respective directories.
-This limitation doesn't apply to the online restore procedure.
+If the zone file names don't follow the default pattern, they must be renamed manually to match the configuration.
+These limitations don't apply to the online restore procedure.

 Online restore
 --------------